 You can use pan drippings from several different types of roasted meats, such as roasted chicken, beef, pork, or a Thanksgiving roasted turkey.
 These drippings will add the most flavor to your gravy.
 Since gravy cooks up quickly, you can make it while the meat rests before carving.

-Carefully pour off the drippings from the roasting pan and measure them in a large liquid measuring cup or fat separator.
-Remove most of the liquid fat, then check the volume of drippings that you have.
-If needed, add more broth, stock, or water so you have a total of 3 cups of liquid.
+Carefully pour off the drippings from the bottom of the roasting pan and measure them in a large liquid measuring cup or fat separator.
+Remove as much of the liquid fat as you can, then check the volume of drippings that you have left.
+If needed, add some broth, stock, or water so you have a total of 3 cups of liquid.

 Variations

-- If you don’t have broth or stock, use bouillon cubes with hot water.
-Use 1 bouillon cube per 1 cup of water or as directed on the package.
+- Use bouillon with hot water.
+Use 1 bouillon cube or 1 teaspoon bouillon paste per 1 cup of water or as directed on the package.

 - Seasoning ideas: You can add extra flavor with dried or fresh herbs like thyme, sage, rosemary, or poultry seasoning.
 I use 1 tablespoon of minced fresh herbs or 2 teaspoons of dried herbs for this recipe.

-- Add umami: A splash of Worcestershire sauce adds depth of flavor.
-A little goes a long way, as the sauce can overpower the other flavors.
+- Add umami: A splash of Worcestershire sauce or soy sauce, or a teaspoon of miso paste, adds depth of flavor.
+A little goes a long way, so add a little bit, and then taste it.

-- Add salt and pepper at the end.
-Finish the gravy with salt and black pepper to taste and additional onion powder if desired.
-Especially when using pan drippings, it is important to taste it before adding salt or pepper because the flavor of the drippings will vary depending on the seasonings used on the meat.
+Add salt and pepper at the end.
+For the best flavor, finish the gravy with salt and black pepper to taste and additional onion powder if desired.
+Especially when using pan drippings, it is important to taste the gravy before adding salt or pepper because the flavor of the drippings will vary depending on the seasonings used on the meat.

 Gravy Recipe